Algorithms for Distance Problems in Continuous Graphs: A data structure to maintain edge-weighted embedded forest (Proof of )

 Otherwise $\sstart(A)\neq u$ and we update

 Similarly, if $\eend(B)=v$, we apply

 while, if $\eend(B)\neq v$, we set

-Finally, we have to take care for the unique edge $e$ attached to $w$ outside of $\pi(C)$, if it exists, and the possible subtree of $e$.
+Finally, we must take care of the unique edge $e$ attached to $w$ outside of $\pi(C)$, if it exists, and the possible subtree of $e$.
 If $e$ is to the left of $\pi(C)$, then we set $\maxWeightLeft(C)$ to

 (Only one of the last two values is not infinity, because $e$ belongs to only one of the children.)
 If $e$ exists and is not to the left of $\pi(C)$, then we set $\maxWeightRight(C)$ to